kyma-project/cli/pkg/kyma/docs/install.md

 ## Description

-Installs Kyma on a running Kubernetes cluster.
+Use this command to install Kyma on a running Kubernetes cluster.

 ## Usage